 The location of KTLW has moved throughout college campuses on North America during the last 74 years, ranging from Texas to Ontario, Canada.
-In 2021, KTLW descended upon Sigma Chi's Founding site at Miami University in Oxford, Ohio, as the Sigma Chi Fraternity return to its birthplace to launch the era of The Transformational Leader.
+In 2023, KTLW visited Bowling Green State University in Bowling Green, Ohio, for leadership development and a focus on Ritual education and certification.

 Chapters receive a paid scholarship to the event as long as each attending student has perfect attendance to each leadership certificate course and has completed all leadership certificate assignment and assessment by the completion of the final day at KTLW.
 For more information about KTLW, visit: workshop.sigmachi.org.